Biden: 'Every indication' is that Russia will attack Ukraine 'within the next several days' - KTVZ

 “It’s very high,” Biden said when asked by CNN’s Jeremy Diamond how high the threat level is for a Russian invasion of Ukraine.

-There are no signs of de-escalation as US officials said Wednesday 7,000 new Russian soldiers have arrived near Ukraine, contradicting earlier Russian claims of a pull-back.
+Biden has predicted a Russian invasion of Ukraine before but has previously couched his forecast by saying Putin hadn’t made up his mind.
+He was more definitive on Thursday, a day after US officials said 7,000 more Russian troops have arrived near Ukraine, contradicting earlier Russian claims of a pull-back.

-Pressed on whether he believes an attack will happen, and if so, when, Biden said, “Yes.
+Pressed on whether he believes an attack will happen — and when — Biden said: “Yes.
 My sense is it will happen in the next several days.”

-Biden said, just minutes before secretary of State Antony Blinken was set to speak at the United Nations, that there is a “diplomatic path” out of the conflict.
+He was speaking moments before Secretary of State Antony Blinken was due to address the United Nations Security Council, a last-minute stop before heading to Germany for the Munich Security Conference.
+Vice President Kamala Harris also departed early Thursday for the summit, where the Ukraine crisis is expected to dominate discussion among leaders and national security officials.

-He said he asked Blinken “to go to the United Nations and make a statement today.
-He’ll lay out what that path is.
-I’ve laid out a path to (Russian President Vladimir) Putin as well on Sunday.
-And so there is a path, there is a way through this.”
+Biden said he asked Blinken “to go to the United Nations and make a statement today” to lay out a diplomatic path forward.
+He said he also proposed diplomatic off-ramps to Putin in a Sunday telephone conversation, which lasted just over an hour.

-CNN reported earlier Thursday the US has received a response from Russia after the Biden administration gave a written document to the Kremlin three weeks ago, a senior State Department official said.
+Earlier Thursday, the US received a response from Russia after the Biden administration gave a written document to the Kremlin three weeks ago, a senior State Department official said.

+It was the latest in a back-and-forth between the two nations over their security concerns in Europe and proposals for addressing them.
+Neither side has framed the others’ responses as sufficient.

 “It’s come from the Moscow embassy.
 They are faxing it here — not faxing it — they’re going to send it here.
 I have not read it yet — I cannot comment on it,” he said.